|

 nurse.
 She moves into one of the Parklane Apartments.

-Gene develops a friendship with Reverend Melvin Joacham, who the twins come to
+Gene develops a friendship with Reverend Melvin Joacham, who the twins call "Uncle Mel."

 across the street from the Parklane Apartments to listen to Uncle Mel preaching.
 Lois